Skip to main content

 Start by documenting the problem clearly: What are you trying to accomplish?
 What currently frustrates your team?
 What metrics would indicate success?
 What constraints exist (budget, timeline, regulatory requirements)?
 These questions force precision.

 A company might think it needs a "customer service AI solution" when what it actually needs is to reduce ticket volume for routine inquiries.
 These could be solved by AI chatbots, but equally by improved self-service documentation or automated routing rules.
-Only after confirming that you truly need intelligent automation should you evaluate AI tools.
+Only after confirming that you truly need intelligent automation should you evaluate AI tools and solutions.

 Accuracy and Performance: Demand real-world performance metrics, not laboratory benchmarks.
 Ask for case studies from comparable organizations.
 Run pilot projects with representative data.
 Generic accuracy claims mean nothing; understanding how the tool performs on your actual problem is everything.